Emergent Manifold Separability during Reasoning in Large Language Models: Results

 \section{Results}

-We analyze the geometry of the residual stream during reasoning on our tree boolean logic task.
-We first validate the model's performance, then track the evolution of Manifold Capacity and Probe Accuracy over time (tokens) and space (layers).
+We analyze the geometry of the residual stream during reasoning on our two compositional tasks.
+We first validate task performance across models, then characterize the temporal dynamics of Manifold Capacity and Probe Accuracy on the Boolean task, transfer those observations to the natural-language eligibility task, and finally report the spatiotemporal, silenced-CoT, and hyperplane-direction analyses on the Boolean setup.